A Murder on the Rappahannock River

 “Hopefully,” he says, “one of these days I can take it fishing.”

-This article appears in the July 2019 issue of Washingtonian.
+This article appears in the June and July 2019 issues of Washingtonian.